Firefly: The Unification War - Volume 2

 Zoe and Mal are no strangers to doing what needs to be done as we see more PTSD flashbacks that give us more of the story.
 Loyalties can lead good men to do bad things, and when things get messy, sometimes there are no good decisions.
 You still must choose.

 There is another history that I’m excited to learn more about, and that is Book’s.
 Book is the holy man but as it’s been said, good men don’t need so many rules.
-What was his place in the war, and what did he either do or allow to happen before taking his current path?
+What was his place in the Unification War, and what did he either do or allow to happen before taking his current path?

 Romance proved to weigh heavily in this series.
 Zoe and Wash have the love of a lifetime when they aren’t shooting each other to prove it.
 The Doc is clearly at odds with the fact that a new someone has captured Kaylee’s attention and unable to keep his mind on his own business.
 Inara is worried for Mal and stuck in the middle of Wash trying to save Zoe and River trying to save Wash.